Customers Privacy Notice

 Automated decision making

 We may make automated decisions on certain matters.
-For example, we may do this to decide whether we can provide our services to you based on a credit check.
+For example, we may do this to decide whether we can provide our services to you based on our group records or a credit check.
 This will be informed by credit scoring where we share your information with credit reference agencies, screening on databases and confirmation of your information (including by third parties).
 Depending on the outcome of the credit check, a decision will be reached automatically as to whether we are able to provide products or services to you based on your credit worthiness.

 If this information is not provided we cannot agree to provide a product or service for you.